 While the egg whites are beating heat the sugar and water in a small sauce pot until it reaches 250°F. With the stand mixer on low slowly pour the sugar mixture down the side of the bowl into the egg whites until fully mixed.

 Turn the mixer back up to medium – high speed and whip until stiff peaks form.
 Cover the pie with the meringue and use a blow torch to toast the outside of the meringue.
-Enjoy your Southern Sweet Potato Pie!
+Enjoy your Southern Sweet Potato Pie on any of your special occasions.

 If you make Southern Sweet Potato Pie please leave me a rating and/or review!